What are the certain times of day you may crave sugar and how to overcome the cravings!

 You have a 3pm chocolate break!

 OK, so this could be a sugary coffee at breakfast-time, or a late night sugar hit…whenever your sugar habit normally occurs, you can break it.
 Once you start to reduce sugar intake your blood sugar stabilises and cravings DO go away so even just one week of being sugar-free can make a difference.
 Replace your normal sugar habit with a healthy – tastier – food which will leave you genuinely satisfied or eat a little more at mealtimes so you’re less likely to feel hungry between meals.
 Studies have shown that it’s much easier to break a habit if you replace it with a new one.
-It can even be non-food related, so instead of a few chocolate biscuits in front of the TV in the evening, take a break from the TV and get online and join in the conversation on the Atkins forum to keep you motivated, or read a healthy living magazine.
+It can even be non-food related, so instead of a few chocolate biscuits in front of the TV in the evening, take a break from the TV and read a healthy living magazine.

 You didn’t sleep and need some energy